Viking Mariella ferry current position

 - On short crossings, animals are allowed to stay on car decks, but not left in the vehicles.
 These animals travel for free.

-The engine room is on deck 1, while most crew-staff spaces (cabins, mess hall, bar lounge, dining room, brig / jail) are on decks 7-8.
+The engine room is on deck 1, while most crew-staff spaces (cabins, mess hall, bar lounge, dining room, brig/jail) are on decks 7-8.
 Garage deck (for cars, buses, trucks) is deck 3.
-Car Deck 3 has a hydraulic platform that when lowered divides it in two (on 2 layers) to double the space for passenger vehicles.
+Car Deck 3 has a hydraulic platform that when lowered divides it into two (on 2 layers) to double the space for passenger vehicles.

 Car decks are closed during the crossing.
 Visiting garage decks during the voyage is allowed only with the Captain's permission.
 Follows a list of car decks related safety procedures: